 For many people, their fondest memories of gaming can be found in your childhood, sitting around a TV playing Mario Kart or Golden Eye with your friends.
-However in the age of online gaming, , because if a game doesn’t have local multiplayer and you want to play with a friend, each of you have to buy a copy to do so.
+However in the age of online gaming, developers are financially incentivised to drop local multiplayer gaming for the sake of maximizing profits, because if a game doesn’t have local multiplayer and you want to play with a friend, each of you have to buy a copy to do so.
 Still there are those who wish to fill this unmet market which is why I’m going to write about thoughts and decisions made while developing split-screen for Super Hamster Havoc, a game about hamsters fighting in a post-human world.

 Getting Started: How many controllers does [insert platform here] support?

 In making a game oriented towards local multiplayer it’s good to know what technical limitations and affordances certain platforms may have for your game, the most important being the amount of controllers that are supported by the platform.
 In this department we have grown quite a bit from the days of the standard 4 controllers per console so here’s a list of the amount of controllers that most relevant platforms support:

 - PC (12 Controllers): In my experience, on PC you can add support for up to 12 controllers by using a combination of Xinput (A controller API for Xbox 360, Xbox One & Microsoft licensed devices which only accepts 4 supported devices) and DirectInput (A legacy controller API that allows you to support a wider array of controllers).

 - Xbox One (8 Controllers): Unlike the PC the Xbox One Supports up to 8 players with games like #IDARB taking advantage.